SamirMamede/challenge-junior-django-developer-position/README.md

 ## Challenge-Junior-Django-Developer-Position
-We are currently looking for a Junior Django Developer who will be tasked with developing the data models and public web pages for a Film Review Management Platform.
+We are currently looking for a Junior Django Developer who will be tasked with developing the data models and public web pages for a **Film Review Management Platform**.

 ### Key Responsibilities:
 - Model the data structure for a User table and a Review table based on the provided especifications.